torvalds/linux/Documentation/driver-api/media/drivers/pvrusb2.rst

    system.

-5. High level interfaces which glue the driver to various published Linux APIs (V4L, sysfs, maybe DVB in the future).
+5. High level interfaces which glue the driver to various published GNU/Linux APIs (V4L, sysfs, maybe DVB in the future).

 The most important shearing layer is between the top 2 layers.
 A lot of work went into the driver to ensure that any kind of